vladdsm/myblog_attempt/README.md

-## arkadianriver.com
+## Instructions to running this website

+Source: arkadianriver.com:
-My personal web site, based off the http://html5up.net/spectral design by [@ajlkn](http://twitter.com/ajlkn).
+based off the http://html5up.net/spectral design by [@ajlkn](http://twitter.com/ajlkn).
 The site is made for blog and portfolio content.
 The blog can contain both personal entries and entries by syndicated authors.